MicrosoftDocs/azure-docs/articles/azure-functions/functions-develop-vs.md

     ![Verify the Functions tools version](./media/functions-develop-vs/functions-vstools-check-functions-tools.png)

 2. Note the installed **Version**.
-You can compare this with the latest version listed [in the release notes](https://github.com/Azure/Azure-Functions/blob/master/VS-AzureTools-ReleaseNotes.md).
+You can compare this version with the latest version listed [in the release notes](https://github.com/Azure/Azure-Functions/blob/master/VS-AzureTools-ReleaseNotes.md).

 3. If your version is older, update your tools in Visual Studio.